-- 5.15 5.12 The purpose of the receiving function is to ensure, upon delivery, that the arriving consignment and labelling is correct, the medicinal products originate from approved suppliers and that they have not been damaged or altered during transportation. - 5.16 5.13 Where medicinal products require special storage or security measures, they should be transferred to appropriate storage facilities immediately after appropriate checks have been conducted. - 5.17 5.14 In the event of any suspicion of falsified medicinal product, the batch should immediately be segregated and reported to the national competent authority and, where applicable to the marketing authorisation holder. - 5.18 5.15 Batches of medicinal products intended for the Union market should not be transferred to saleable stock before assurance has been obtained in accordance with written procedures, that they are authorised, certified and released for sale for the market in question.
-For batches coming from another Member State, prior to their transfer to saleable stock, the control report referred to in Art 51(1) of Directive 2001/83/EC or another proof of certification and release to the market in question based on an equivalent system should be carefully checked by appropriately trained personnel. - 5.19 5.16 Distributors receiving quarantined medicinal products from third countries for the purpose of importation, i.e. for the purpose of placing these products on the EU market, must hold a manufacturing/import authorisation.
+- 5.14 In the event of any suspicion of falsified medicinal product, the batch should immediately be segregated and reported to the national competent authority and, where applicable to the marketing authorisation holder16. - 5.15 Batches of medicinal products intended for the Union market should not be transferred to saleable stock before assurance has been obtained in accordance with written procedures, that they are authorised and released for sale for the market in question.
+For batches coming from another Member State, prior to their transfer to saleable stock, the control report referred to in Art 51(1) of Directive 2001/83/EC or another proof of release to the market in question based on an equivalent system should be carefully checked by appropriately trained personnel. - 5.16 Distributors receiving medicinal products from third countries for the purpose of importation, i.e. for the purpose of placing these products on the EU market, must hold a manufacturing/import authorisation17.